SolemmaLLC/ClimateStudioDocs/docs/annualGlare.rst

    :width: 900px
    :align: center

-- **Spatial Distrubing Glare (sDG)**: The percentage of views across the regularly occupied floor area that experience Disturbing or Intolerable Glare (DGP > 38%) for at least 5% of occupied hours.
+- **Spatial Disturbing Glare (sDG)**: The percentage of views across the regularly occupied floor area that experience Disturbing or Intolerable Glare (DGP > 38%) for at least 5% of occupied hours.
 The calculation is based on hourly DGP values for eight different view directions at each position in the building.
 The default view height is 1.2 meters off the finish floor (eye height for a seated observer).
 The frequency of disturbing glare is visualized in the Rhino viewport using eight directional pie slices, with the color indicating frequency from 0 to 5%:

  .. figure:: images/result_viewportGlare.png
     :width: 900px